 So, you saw it on the Internet and had to have it.

-But it’s too big for your machine…
+but it’s too big for your machine…

-Embrilliance Enthusiast has our patented design splitting technology built into it.
-This system automatically splits designs into multiple positions for sewing as separate designs which tile together to make a larger design.
+Embrilliance Enthusiast has our patented embroidery design splitting technology built into it.
+This system automatically splits embroidery designs into multiple positions for sewing as separate designs which tile together to make a larger design.
 In the past, splitting a design took hours of editing by a person schooled in the process.

 Our splitting drastically reduces the visible ‘seams’ that occur from manually splitting files using an editor.
 In most cases, the final product is indistinguishable from one created on a larger-field machine.